-- Period Covered: The period covered by any statement begins on the day after the closing date of the last statement filed, or January 1, if no previous statement has been filed. - Deadlines: Due to the election being held early in the year, the deadline for the first pre-election statement for calendar year 2020 is earlier than the deadline for the semi-annual statement for calendar year 2019.
-A candidate/committee active in both calendar years may file the 2019 statement on January 23, 2020. - Deadline Extensions: Deadlines are extended when they fall on a Saturday, Sunday, or an official state holiday.
+- Period Covered: The period covered by any statement begins on the day after the closing date of the last statement filed, or January 1, if no previous statement has been filed. - Deadline Extensions: Deadlines are extended when they fall on a Saturday, Sunday, or an official state holiday.
 This extension does not apply to any 24-hour/10 Day Independent Expenditure Report (Form 496) or to a 24-hour/10 Day Contribution Report (Form 497) that is due the weekend before the election.
 Such reports must be filed within 24 hours, regardless of the day of the week. - Where to File: State committees file statements with the Secretary of State.
 Only candidate controlled committees that are not efilers file paper copies with the elections official at the candidate's county of domicile. - Form 501: All state candidates must file Form 501 before soliciting or receiving any contributions or before making expenditures from personal funds.
-A candidate may, until the deadline for filing nomination papers set forth in Section 8020 of the Elections Code, amend Form 501 to change his/her statement of acceptance or rejection of voluntary expenditure limits provides he or she has not exceeded the limits. - E-Filer: A state committee that has received contributions or made expenditures totaling \$25,000 or more. - Form 460: All state committees, including e-filers, must also file paper statements.
+A candidate may, until the deadline for filing nomination papers set forth in Section 8020 of the Elections Code, amend Form 501 to change his/her statement of acceptance or rejection of voluntary expenditure limits provides he or she has not exceeded the limits. - E-Filer: A state committee that has received contributions or made expenditures totaling \$25,000 or more.

-- Form 470 (2019): Candidates who did not raise or spend \$2,000 or more in 2019 and do not have an open committee may file Form 470 (Short Form) on or before January 31, 2019.
-If a Form 470 is filed and later, during the calendar year, the candidate raises or spends \$2,000 or more, a Form 470 Supplement and a Form 410 must be filed. - Form 470 (2020): Candidates who do not raise or spend \$2,000 or more (or anticipate raising or spending \$2,000 or more) in 2020 and do not have an open committee may file Form 470 on or before January 23, 2020.
+- Form 460: All state committees, including e-filers, must also file paper statements. - Form 470: Candidates who do not raise or spend \$2,000 or more (or anticipate raising or spending \$2,000 or more) in 2020 and do not have an open committee may file Form 470 on or before September 24, 2020.
 If, later during the calendar year, the candidate raises or spends \$2,000 or more, a campaign committee must be opened and a Form 470 Supplement and a Form 410 must be filed. - Paper Filings: All paper filings may be filed by first class mail unless otherwise noted. - Forms 496 and 497: All reports filed online only. - Committees making independent expenditures totaling \$1,000 or more to support or oppose other candidates or ballot measures also file: - Form 462: This verification form must be e-mailed to the FPPC within 10 days. - Form 496: This form is due within 24 hours if made in the 90-day, 24-hour reporting period of the candidate's or measure's election.
 Refer to the applicable filing schedule.
-Form 496 is filed with the filing officer in the jurisdiction of the affected candidate or measure. - Multiple Committees: All committees controlled by a state candidate listed on the June ballot must file statements on the preelection filing deadlines, in addition to the committee formed for this election.
-For example, a candidate for Senate listed on the March 3, 2020 ballot who maintains an Assembly officeholder committee must file pre-election statements for both committees even if the Assembly committee has not received or made payments. - State Contribution Limits: Refer to the contribution limits chart on the FPPC website. - Penalties: Late statements are subject to a fine of \$10 per day on both the paper and the e-filed version (e.g., \$20 per day for a late e-filed Form 460).
+Form 496 is filed with the filing officer in the jurisdiction of the affected candidate or measure. - Multiple Committees: All committees controlled by a state candidate listed on the November ballot must file statements on the pre-election filing deadlines, in addition to the committee formed for this election.
+For example, a candidate for Senate listed on the November 3, 2020 ballot who maintains an Assembly officeholder committee must file pre-election statements for both committees even if the Assembly committee has not received or made payments. - State Contribution Limits: Refer to the contribution limits chart on the FPPC website. - Penalties: Late statements are subject to a fine of \$10.00 per day on both the paper and the e-filed version (e.g., \$20.00 per day for a late e-filed Form 460).
 Failure to file a statement could result in an enforcement penalty of \$5,000 per violation. - Public Documents: All statements are public documents. - Resources: Campaign manuals and other instructional materials are available here.
 Or, visit www.fppc.ca.gov > Learn > Campaign Rules.